Silver25/creative-spark/README.md

 **Creative Bliss:** Your Go-To Online Craft Store
 Creative Bliss is an online marketplace offering unique, handcrafted goods at affordable prices, built to communicate with Stripe for secure payments.
+Unique pieces are imbued with the artisan’s skill, dedication, and creativity, making each item a work of art.

 **Platform Overview**
 Our e-commerce site is designed to provide a seamless shopping experience, allowing customers to explore a curated collection of artisanal jewelry, paintings, souvenirs, and home décor, crafted with passion by skilled artisans.